Audi Q2 Review & Prices

 The Q2 isn’t uncomfortable at slower speeds, but kids in the back seats will certainly notice they are being jiggled around more than they would in some of the others the Audi has to compete with for your money.
 On the plus side, however, the interior is quieter than most other small SUVs and the raised driving position gives excellent vision to the front and sides.
 Reversing isn’t difficult either, and rear parking sensors are fitted to every Q2 as standard.

 Around town, performance from the 1.0-litre petrol engine in the 30 TFSI model is perfectly adequate.
-It has 110bhp and feels quick off the mark, and the six-speed manual gearbox is light and easy to use.
-This is the only engine and gearbox combination available on the Technik trim, but if you go for any other Q2 model, you also have the choice of the 35 TFSI.
-This 1.5-litre turbo petrol comes with the six-speed manual ’box or you can pay more for a seven-speed S tronic automatic transmission.
+It has 116hp and feels quick off the mark, and the six-speed manual gearbox is light and easy to use.
+Best of all, this engine is available even in the top-spec Black Edition trim, which means you can have the poshest Q2 with the most frugal engine.
+Of course, at that point you might want to upgrade to the 35 TFSI.
+This 1.5-litre turbo petrol comes with the six-speed manual ’box or you can pay more for a seven-speed S-tronic automatic transmission.
 We’d stick with the manual but have the more powerful engine for its stronger performance.

 On the motorway

-The smaller 1.0-litre engine in the 30 TFSI Q2 models is happy enough on the motor, and a fraction more economical, but the more powerful 1.5-litre motor in the 35 TFSI is the better bet on these quicker routes.
-It has more in reserve and feels less strained when overtaking or tackling a steep hill.
+The smaller 1.0-litre engine in the 30 TFSI Q2 models is happy enough on the motorway, and a fraction more economical, but the more powerful 1.5-litre motor in the 35 TFSI is the better bet on these quicker routes.
+It has more in reserve and feels less strained when overtaking or tackling a steep hill, and it’s also really smooth and refined.

 On a twisty road